workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

 ## Uploading or referencing the files

 The workflow and other associated files can be registered in two ways, uploading through the **Local file** tab or referencing through the **Remote URL** tab.
 In both options the file will be incorporated into the RO-crate, but when the workflow is referenced, it will also contain the remote URL in the metadata.
+This will change in the future since we want to be a hub and not a repository for workflows.

 > TIP: Make sure that the uploaded or referenced files do not contain spaces in the filename.